Most commonly, raccoons have grayish-brown fur with black highlights around their face and tail.

-It is worth mentioning that raccoons come in different sizes depending on where they live: urban or rural areas.
-Urban raccoons tend to be larger as they can access more food than those living in the wild.
-In contrast, rural raccoons are generally smaller due to limited resources available in natural habitats such as forests or fields where they typically reside.
+It is worth noting that raccoons come in different sizes depending on where they live: urban or rural areas.
+But their shape resembles a Rabbit.
+Urban raccoons are larger because they have access to more food than those living in the wild.
+In contrast, rural raccoons are typically smaller due to the limited resources available in the natural habitats such as forests or fields where they normally live.

 Raccoons are known for their naughty behaviour, often getting into trash cans and causing a mess.
 However, this behaviour is not just limited to scavenging for food.
 They have also been observed playing with objects such as balls and toys, exhibiting traits of curiosity and intelligence.